neon-iot/iotfundamentals/README.md

 # Fundamentals of Internet of Things
-## About this course
+## About this teaching material
-This course introduces professionals, scientists and undergraduate students the main concepts behind the Internet of Things.
-A top-down approach is used to drive students through the analysis of applications and uses cases of IoT,
+This teaching material introduces the main concepts behind the Internet of Things (IoT) through the analysis of real world problems where IoT solutions have been proposed.
+A top-down approach is used to first understand the required interaction of the "thing" with the physical world in terms of data collection and/or action control.
+This interaction is then analyzed from inside the "thing" to discuss the main components of typical IoT nodes (interfaces, memory, microcontrollers, batteries, etc.) and design trade-offs.
+Different commercial solutions are reviewed and compared to understand which ones are more suitable for specific applications.
+Finally, network interaction is considered, which deals with data processing and transfer requirements of IoT nodes to implement a given solution.
+Different scenarios are analyzed to understand the role of communications technologies in terms of transfer rate, reach and  power consumption.

 ## Main topics
 * Use cases and applications of IoT technology